manychois/cici/README.md

 Cici is a PHP library which lets you use CSS selector to locate elements in an HTML document.

+## Features

+- Wide support of CSS3 selector syntax, e.g. `.home dl > dd:nth-child(3n+1 of :has([href$="s.php"]))`.
+- Support for namespace checking in element names and attribute names, e.g. `svg|circle`.
+- Complete CSS selector parser written in PHP.
+- No dependency on external libraries.
+- Write your own DOM library with CSS selector support by implementing `Manychois\Cici\Matching\AbstractMatchContext`.

 ## Installation

 ```bash